SamanthaPeterson/ORM_Challenge-13/README.md

 ### Installation

-1. Click on the link below or enter it in your browser
+1. Click on the project link, download the project

-   link

-  link

-2. Tech Blog
+2. Run NPM I and npm start